mynkv/Samsung-PD-/README.md

 <summary> Example 5 </summary> <br>
 Consider the verilog model with multiple modules as shown in fig below: <br>
 <img width="600" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/c4e84c53077bffe1725de7dcff66086bccc9cb8c/5_multi_opt1.png"><br>	<br>
+In the code above, submodule1 is called 1 time and submodule2 is called 2 time, i.e. 1 AND gate and 2 OR gates, but this that does not happen beacause one of the input is zero to U2 and one input is 1 in U1.
 Graphical reperesentation of above example:<br><br>
 <img width="600" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/c4e84c53077bffe1725de7dcff66086bccc9cb8c/5_multi_opt1_gui.png"><br>
 Netlist of above example:<br><br>